italocampos/stock-api/README.md

 You can use clients like [Postman](https://www.postman.com/) or REST Client in [VS Code](https://code.visualstudio.com/) to test this API.
-To more examples of test, see the `auxiliary/uri_tests.rest` file.
+To more examples and tests, see the `auxiliary/uri_tests.rest` file.